Moody's sees benign outcome of EU insurer guarantee study

 Small, stand-alone life insurers will be particularly affected by the outcome of the long-term guarantee discussion, Moody's said.

-Big insurers like Aegon (AEGN.AS), Allianz (ALVG.DE), Axa (AXAF.PA), Generali (GASI.MI), ING ING.AS, Munich Re (MUVGn.DE) and Zurich ZURN.VX will see relatively less impact because they benefit from their business diversification, Moody's said.
+Big insurers like Aegon, Allianz, Axa , Generali, ING, Munich Re and Zurich will see relatively less impact because they benefit from their business diversification, Moody's said.

-British annuity writers like Legal & General (LGEN.L) and Prudential (PRU.L) have products that share risk with policy holders and also benefit from having diversified business, Moody's added.
+British annuity writers like Legal & General and Prudential have products that share risk with policy holders and also benefit from having diversified business, Moody's added.

+For the Moody's press release, which links to the agency's Internet site, please click on: